kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 * Create Incident Reports

 Exercises
-* run forensics similar to ENISA examples
+* Run forensics similar to ENISA examples
-* create a Kibana dashboard for looking at logs
+* Create a Kibana dashboard for looking at logs

 **Honeypots**